AndreaCeolin/Constraints-on-Genitive-Variation/README.md

 Scripts and data employed for the paper "Constraints on Old English Genitive Variation".
 This directory contains:

-1. **OE_master.txt**: this file contains the results of the queries on the YCOE.
+1. **OE_master.txt**: this text file contains the results of the queries on the YCOE.
 Postnominal genitive NPs are expressed as a ratio over the total number of genitive NPs.

-2. **OE_long.txt**: this file contains the results of the queries on the YCOE.
+2. **OE_long.txt**: this text file contains the results of the queries on the YCOE.
 Each line corresponds to a genitive NP, with '1' representing postnominal genitive NPs, and '0' representing prenominal genitive NPs.

 3. **Thomas.txt**: this text file contains the data from Thomas (1931), in Table2.